New Haven Line: Main Line

-New Haven Line trains primarily use electric multiple unit (EMU) consists of Kawasaki M8 railcars.
-Stamford Transportation Center divides the line into two zones.
-Most trains either operate in an "inner" zone from Grand Central Terminal to Stamford; and an "outer" zone from Grand Central Terminal to New Haven.
-The “outer” zone trains usually run express between Grand Central and Stamford; the only stop between those two stations is usually Harlem-125th Street.
+New Haven Line mainline trains primarily use electric multiple units (EMU) consisting of Kawasaki M8 railcars.

 All New Haven Line electric trains change over between third rail and overhead catenary between Mount Vernon East and Pelham at normal track speed.
 Inbound trains to Grand Central lower their pantographs in this area, while outbound trains raise them; the third rail shoes stay in the same position both in and out of third rail territory.
 Both catenary and third rail overlap for a quarter-mile between Mount Vernon East and Pelham to facilitate this changeover.
 When the line was first electrified in 1907, trains transitioned between third rail and overhead catenary at Woodlawn Heights, approximately 2 mi southwest of Pelham.
+This changeover is still needed today, for the New Haven Line and Harlem Line share trackage between Grand Central and Mount Vernon; the two lines split just north of the Harlem Line's Woodlawn station.

+Stamford Transportation Center divides the New Haven Line's mainline into an "inner zone" and an "outer zone".
+Inner zone trains run local, serving all stops between Grand Central and Stamford.
+Outer zone trains run express between Grand Central and Stamford, making only one intermediate stop at Harlem-125th Street, before running local between Stamford and New Haven.

-The entire mainline is grade-separated with no grade crossings, although there are several privately marked-pedestrian crossings in many of the storage yards such as the East Side Yard in Bridgeport.
+The entire New Haven Line mainline is grade-separated with no grade crossings, although there are several privately marked-pedestrian crossings in many of the storage yards such as the East Side Yard in Bridgeport.